 };

 User experience matters.
 Without startTransition, a filter or tab switch could freeze the UI, especially in low end devices like mobile phones.
-With it, React stays snappy and users can keep tapping around even while heavy stuff is going on in the background.
+With it, React can deprioritize and even discard expensive re-renders to keep urgent interactions responsive.
+However, if the computation itself (the filter function) is the bottleneck, startTransition alone won't help β for that, you'd need Web Workers or chunked processing to truly move work off the main thread.